The Complete Guide To DUI Laws in South Carolina

 Did You Know…?

-Ignition Interlock Devices may be required even on a DUI 1st offense.
+Ignition Interlock Devices are required even on a DUI 1st offense conviction.

 CHAPTER 6: